 - Since the coupon (6%) is higher than the market interest (5%), the bond will be traded at a premium.

 When a bond is issued in the open market by a company, it arrives at the optimal coupon rate based on the prevailing rate of interest in the market to make it competitive.

-Relevance and Uses
+Relevance And Uses

-It is quintessential to grasp the concept of the rate because almost all types of bonds pay annual interest to the bondholder, which is known as the coupon rate.
-Unlike other financial metrics, the coupon payment in terms of the dollar is fixed over the life of the bond.
+It is quintessential to grasp the concept of the rate and find the coupon rate of a bond because almost all types of bonds pay annual interest to the bondholder, known as the coupon rate.
+Unlike other financial metrics, the coupon payment in terms of the dollar is fixed over the bond’s life.
 For example, if a bond with a face value of $1,000 offers a coupon rate of 5%, then the bond will pay $50 to the bondholder until its maturity.
-The annual interest payment will continue to remain $50 for the entire life of the bond until its maturity date irrespective of the rise or fall in market value of the bond.
+The annual interest payment will remain $50 for the entire bond life until its maturity date, irrespective of the rise or fall in the bond’s market value.

 Another important facet of the rate is that if the prevailing market interest rate is higher than the rate of the bond, then the price of the bond is expected to fall because an investor will be reluctant to purchase the bond at that face value now, as they can get a better rate of return elsewhere.
-On the other hand, if the prevailing market interest rate is lower than the coupon rate of the bond, then the price of the bond is expected to increase because it will pay a higher return on investment than an investor can make by purchasing a similar bond now, as the coupon rate will be lower resulting the in overall decline in interest rates.
+On the other hand, if the prevailing market interest rate is lower than the coupon rate of the bond, then the price of the bond is expected to increase because it will pay a higher return on investment than an investor can make by purchasing a similar bond now, as the coupon rate will be lower resulting in the in an overall decline in interest rates.

 This has been a guide to what is Coupon Rate of a Bond and its definition.
 Here we discuss how to calculate Coupon Rate along with its formula, examples, and relevance.
 You can learn more about from the following articles –